PlummersSoftwareLLC/Primes/PrimeUnicat/solution_1/README.md

-- I didn't want the compilation time to be counted, so [I wrote a version of the Unicat language](https://github.com/rzuckerm/unicat-esolang) based on [gemdude46's original code](https://github.com/gemdude46/unicat/blob/master/cat.py) in python 3 that separates the compilation from the execution.
+- I didn't want the compilation time to be counted, so [I wrote a version of the Unicat language](https://github.com/rzuckerm/unicat-esolang) based on [gemdude46's original code](https://github.com/gemdude46/unicat/blob/master/cat.py) in python 3 that separates the compilation from the execution (in addition to improving the performance of the language and fixing some bugs).

 ## Python implementation